 "Printed Matter'' was a column on books and authors written by Elisabeth Sherwin in Davis (Calif.)
 California.
-Sherwin's popular book reviews and author interviews are available for syndication and was carried in several other Northern California newspapers in addition to The Davis Enterprise including the Fairfield Daily Republic, the Winters Express and the Placerville Mountain-Democrat.
-Please send e-mail inquiries to: email@example.com.
+Sherwin's popular book reviews and author interviews were carried in several other Northern California newspapers in addition to The Davis Enterprise including the Fairfield Daily Republic, the Winters Express and the Placerville Mountain-Democrat.
+If you want to reprint any material on this web site, please send e-mail inquiries to: email@example.com.

 She has lectured locally about books and writers for various groups, including the Woodland Public Library.

 "Printed Matter," which she began writing in 1987, covers both local writers and well-known national favorites.
-If you have a favorite you'd like to see included, send an e-mail message to gizmo@ dcn.davis.ca.us Elisabeth Sherwin worked as a staff writer for the Davis Enterprise for close to 20 years.
+If you have a favorite you'd like to see included, send an e-mail message to ensherwin @ gmail.com Elisabeth Sherwin worked as a staff writer for the Davis Enterprise for close to 20 years.

 Sherwin graduated from Hiram College, Hiram, Ohio, in 1971 and earned her master's degree in journalism from Northwestern University in 1981.